-Videos are a great tool to use in eLearning.
+Utilizing videos as a powerful tool in eLearning has become increasingly essential.
 Not only do they help in cognitive load reduction, but they grab viewer attention and add to learner engagement.
-In this article, I show you how you can leverage eLearning videos to train digital learners.
+In this article, I show you how you can leverage eLearning videos to train your learners.

 Why Are eLearning Videos a Powerful Medium in Employee Training and Digital Learners?

 There are several reasons why the use of eLearning videos makes for a powerful learning experience for your digital learners.

 - There’s none so compelling a motive for the use of eLearning videos than the fact that they compel consumption and improve retention levels.
 Given a choice of reading a 5,000-word lecture transcript versus watching an 8-minute animated video illustrating the lecture’s central idea, it’s easy to say which one is the preferred learning tool.

 - Interactive eLearning videos create more engaging courses, and the emerging trend of using 360-degree eLearning videos deliver an immersive experience beyond the standard “point and record” video content.

 - More importantly, the power of video, as an eLearning tool, lies in the fact that it is a cross-generational resource.
 From Gen C (the YouTube generation), to Boomers, Gen X, Y, and Z – workforces across the generational divide can benefit from the use of eLearning videos.